 I often get questions about how we get single coil tone from our HB Two/Tone and how it compares to the old trick of coil-splitting a humbucker pickup to coax single coil tones from them.
 The answer to this question lies partially in the differences between “coil-tapping” (as used in the HB Two/Tone) and “coil-splitting” as used with traditional humbucker pickups.

 First, let’s define a few terms:

-Humbucker: a marketing name for Gibson’s early Seth Lover design of a hum canceling pickup
+A marketing name for Gibson’s early Seth Lover design of a hum canceling pickup.

 In practice, the terms PAF, humbucker and hum-canceling pickups are often used interchangeably and incorrectly.
 This is not a big deal really since most of the time we understand the meanings well enough.
 However, in this discussion we will use the term ‘humbucker’ as the model name that describes a PAF-styled pickup having powerful and full bodied tone and one that either eliminates or reduces hum.
 (Yes, not all humbuckers eliminate hum.)
 We will use the term hum-cancellation as the technical way a humbucker eliminates hum.